a

 Why Amazon Lambda?

-By default, Lambda is capable of working with a wide selection of programming languages including Node.js, Java, and Python.
-For testing functionality and building, Lambda files can be developed on both serverless and container applications such as AWS SAM.
+Lambda is also optimized to work with other AWS services with just a few calls from an application.
+Lambda can work with various programming languages, including Node.js, Java, and Python.
+Lambda files can be developed on serverless and container applications such as AWS SAM for testing functionality and building.

 No servers to manage